kwantton/Tietokannat_ja_web_ohjelmointi-dinerappthing/README.md

 ## TO-DO:
 - more styling
 - a more practical list of restaurants, not just on the map
+- after login attempt: 'cookie "session" does not have a proper "SameSite" attribute value...'
+- after successful login: 'Layout was forced before the page was fully loaded.
+If stylesheets are not yet loaded this may cause a flash of unstyled content.'
 - small refactor and clean-up

 ## would-be-cool-if